MattHodge/matthodge.github.io/_posts/2016-01-25-chatops-on-windows-with-hubot-and-powershell.md

 {% highlight json %}
 {
   "success":  true,
   "output":  "Service dhcp (*DHCP Client*) is currently `Running`" }
 {% endhighlight %}

 Here is some example output from the PowerShell when the function is run against a service that doesn't exist on the machine:

 {% highlight powershell %}
-# Dot Source the function
-. .\Get-ServiceHubot.ps1

 # Get a service that exists on the system
 Get-ServiceHubot -Name MyFakeService
 {% endhighlight %}

 {% highlight json %}
 {
   "success":  false,
   "output":  "Service MyFakeService does not exist on this server."
 }
 {% endhighlight %}